davidbudzynski/davidbudzynski.github.io/_drafts/org-mode.md

 org mode to write C++ code blocks and export them to HTML or PDF.
 For a beginner friendly setup, try [Doom Emacs][3].
 It is a pre-configured version of Emacs.

-Org mode, similiar to Jupyter notebooks, allows you to write code blocks in the file and execute them.
+Org mode, similar to Jupyter notebooks, allows you to write code blocks in the file and execute them.
 The source block looks like this:

 ```org